J-Jumanah/J-Jumanah/README.md

 ### Hi there 👋

 - 👯 I’m Jumanah Jan
-- 👀 I’m interested in front-end design
+- 👀 I’m interested in learning new programming languages
-- 🌱 I’m currently learning HTML, CSS & Java Script
+- 🌱 I’m currently learning Data Science and Machine Learning
-- 📫 How to reach me: j.jumanah99@gmail.com
+- 📫 How to reach me: j.jumanahjan@gmail.com